neelajain19/Comptroller_HHC_Audits/README.md

 ## Text Analysis Process:

-Then as part of my text analysis I looked for the following keywords in the 20 or so audit reports to determine if HHC has a history of improper billing practices and, in particular, related to Medicaid:
+I used Python to look for the following keywords in the audit reports to determine if HHC has a history of improper billing practices particularly related to Medicaid:

 Keywords:

-Coney Island Hospital
+* Coney Island Hospital
-Brooklyn Health South
+* Brooklyn Health South
-improper billing practices
+* improper billing practices
-Medicaid reimbursement
+* Medicaid reimbursement
-Managed Care Organization
+* Managed Care Organization
-CSC billing policies
+* CSC billing policies
-Fee for Service
+* Fee for Service
-(FFS)
+* (FFS)
-Anthony Rajkumar
+* Anthony Rajkumar (former CEO of the hospital)
-William Brown
+* William Brown (former CEO of the hospital)
-Svetlana Lipyanskaya
+* Svetlana Lipyanskaya (former CEO of the hospital)

 I saved the results dataframe to a CSV file.
-I then converted the CSV file to an Excel file and also added a tab with the pivot table that I mention below.
+Then I converted the CSV file to an Excel file and also added a tab with the pivot table that I mention below.

 ## Text Analysis Findings: